The two most common size guitars players use are the standard “Full Size” and the smaller “3/4 Size” guitar.

 There are pro’s and con’s to each, but thankfully both will let you do what you love… play the guitar!
 It really comes down to your budget, your experience level, and what kind of playing experience you want.

-If you are a beginner (especially if the guitar is meant for a child under 12) looking for a cost-effective, comfortable, and fun instrument to learn on, then a ¾ guitar is my recommendation.
+If you are a beginner (especially if the guitar is meant for a child under 12) looking for a cost-effective, comfortable, and fun instrument to learn on, then a 3/4 size guitar is my recommendation.

-However, if you are a professional guitarist that only owns full size acoustics, I think you can benefit from the sounds that a smaller bodied acoustic will have to offer.
+However, if you are a professional guitarist who only owns full-size acoustics, I think you can benefit from the sounds a smaller-bodied acoustic will have to offer.